mhmatthewhugley/OnePlus-Nord-N10-5G-T-Mobile-BE2028-Carrier-Unlocked-Multiple_Things/README.md

 Root Related APKs (Some I have not fully tested if they help):
 \
-HMA-V3.1.1.apk (Used to hide itself, Magisk, Lucky Patcher, two other apps.)
+HMA-V3.1.1.apk (Used to hide itself, Magisk, Lucky Patcher, two other apps might be Killergram, SudoHide, LSposed manager, bank app, icu.nullptr.applistdetector or com.byxiaorun.detector.)
 \
 Ruru.1.1.0.apk
 \